 A sojourn is a temporary stay.
-Not like a summer camp summer stay, but more like a temporary relocation of a permanent residence.
+Not like a summer camp session stay, but more like a temporary relocation of a permanent residence.
 I’m sure most of the Israelites who were carried off into captivity to Persia did not see it as their permanent home.
 Like Nehemiah, they longed to return to Judea.
 But, there were some who assimilated into Persian culture.
 They compromised with the Persian lifestyle and adopted Persian values.
 Bought the rugs, drank the bitter coffee…

 Nehemiah was captive who rose to an important position in the Persian court, able to rub shoulders with kings and princes.
 But he still saw himself as a Sojourner who was far from home.
 He felt he was living behind enemy lines.
 He heard that Jerusalem was in ruins, and it disturbed him so much that he actually cried over the state of affairs back home.
 So here’s a couple of questions for you: